Hammms/FamCal/Design_Docs/ProgressLog.md

     the whole thing is close af to getting all wired up i have a little more that needs done mongo is connected to express which is connected to angular the core logic just is not functioning correctly right now aswell as it seems i finally got rid of cors issues for now.

+9/22/2021
+    good day so far i finally have everything wired up from a backend mongodb server to api to front end. the only issue that i seem to be facing now is getting that information to render on the screen properly it is possible that i broke some configurations with angular material and bootstrap by adding them both

+9/23/2021
+    i did not do anything was busy with some personal things

+9/24/2021
+    dont really plan on doing anything today expect for continuing to work on a plan for completing this project aswell as maybe a little bit of code refactoring again spending time on somem personal stuff once that is ironed out it is back to the grind. i plan on working throughout this weekend aswell to make up for some lost time

+9/27/2021
+    not much happened from here to then, new week getting back into the groove! understood the theroy behind authentication going to be using RSA with a HSA256 hash and JWT's to handle local authentication on the server going to be split between authentication and application server

+9/29/2021
+    having alot of issues with motivation and a few other things, been taking a little time off to focus on health i think i am all set now we are actually going to attempt to implement user authentication now users are now able to register but they are not able to login i am unable to return a user id and map it to the user

+9/30/2021
+    stuck on figuring out how to pull the ID from mongo DB to create a character profile page just decieded to scrap making the profile page for now, i wont to work on the meat and potatos of the application i got authentication down with sites that are unable to be accessed unless logged in login and logout seems to be working aswell going to start working on the big part of the application which is the calendar and its ability to handle data might be using the angular calendar 6.0+ since i am not a huge fan of doing the CSS and design work myself.